 A hedge fund is a private portfolio of investments that uses investment and risk management strategies to generate returns.
 It is a relatively aggressive type of fund that is used by high-net-worth investors.
 A hedge fund is a pooled investment that is often open to only a limited number of accredited investors.
 The fund manager then invests the pooled money into different types of assets to generate returns.

-Hedge funds are usually set up as a limited partnership or limited liability companies that require a large minimum investment.
+Hedge funds are usually set up as limited partnerships or limited liability companies that require a large minimum investment.
 These are less regulated as compared to mutual funds and ETFs.
 Hedge funds are very much illiquid as they need investors to keep the investment for at least a year, i.e., they have a lock-in period of one year.
 The most important feature is that hedge funds are not subject to the same regulatory requirements as mutual funds.
 This is an important difference between hedge funds and mutual funds.